-Students that practice at least 30 minutes a day for 5 days a week or more generally can see a lot of progress after 2-3 months of lessons.
-It is never too late to learn how to play the guitar.
-Adults of all ages and children six and older, from beginners to advanced players are welcome.
+Those who practice the guitar at least 30 minutes a day generally can see a lot of progress after a few months of lessons.
+It is never to late to learn how to play the guitar.
+Adults of all ages and children six and older, from beginners to advanced players, are welcome.
 Amy has a strong background teaching children and helps them to have fun while learning about music.

 Here's what some of Amy's students have to say about their experience taking guitar lessons:

 "Our son started with Amy as a 10-year-old beginner interested in the electric guitar, and two years later, he has come such a long way.
 He has learned the basics of rock and folk guitar, including notes and chords and strumming, but he has also developed an interest in classical guitar and is now learning finger-picking.
 Amy follows his lead, teaching him the music and techniques he's interested in, and supporting and encouraging his learning.
 Her teaching style is enthusiastic and positive, and he looks forward to guitar lessons and recitals." - Grainne M., Irvine

 "Amy is a gem of a guitar teacher.
 I enjoy our weekly lesson because of her obvious enthusiasm for both music and teaching." - Bill A., Irvine

 "As a two-year classical guitar student with Amy, I have enjoyed, and learned so much from every lesson.
 Amy reinforces the basics, while teaching new techniques, so I feel I'm constantly learning new things every time.
 Her comprehensive approach to teaching using music theory, technique, and practice have helped me come a long way." - Langston M., Riverside